(8567) 1996 HW1

 ' is a near-Earth asteroid (NEA) located in the inner Solar System.
 It was discovered on 23 April 1996 by astronomer Tom Gehrels at Steward Observatory.
 It is a contact binary asteroid, with two lobes separated by a distinct "neck"; altogether, the asteroid is on average 2 km in diameter.
 It has a rotation period of 8.76 hours, which is likely gradually slowing because of the YORP effect.

 Discovery

 was discovered on 23 April 1996 by astronomer Tom Gehrels, who was working as a part of the Spacewatch survey at Steward Observatory, Arizona, United States.
 The asteroid was assigned the provisional designation by the Minor Planet Center (MPC), and its discovery was published in a Minor Planet Circular on 2 May 1996.
-Once its orbit was sufficiently determined, it was numbered (8567) by the MPC on 11 April 1998.
+Once its orbit was sufficiently determined, it was given the minor planet number of 8567 by the MPC on 11 April 1998.
 As of 2025, it remains unnamed.

 Orbit

 orbits the Sun at an average distance—its semi-major axis—of 2.05 astronomical units (AU), with an orbital period of 2.93 years.
 It is classified as a near-Earth asteroid; because its orbit lies entirely outside Earth's orbit, it is also classified as an Amor asteroid.
 Along its orbit, its distance from the Sun varies between 1.13 AU at perihelion to 2.96 AU at aphelion due to its orbital eccentricity of 0.45.
 Its orbit is inclined by 8.45° with respect to the ecliptic plane.